 - Meanwhile, place the fish in a steamer basket, bamboo steamer or a heat-proof plate

-- When the pot starts smoking, reduce the heat to low and place the fish in the steamer on top of the foil.
+- When smoke begins to appear from the pot, reduce the heat to low and place the fish in the steamer on top of the foil.
 Close the lid and let the fish cook for 8-10 minutes

 - Remove the fish from the steamer